grhaonan/Data-Science/README.md

 # Data-Science
-Repo for personal data science projects
+This repo is created for personal data science projects.
+All projects are following 'Cookiecutter Data Science' project structures.